pteridogroup/ppg/README.md

 ## Versioning

-The data are currently being updated to reflect changes that have taken place since[PPG I (2016)](https://doi.org/10.1111/jse.12229).
+The data are currently being updated to reflect changes that have taken place since [PPG I (2016)](https://doi.org/10.1111/jse.12229).
 Once this is done, a version number will be assigned.
 Therefore, **these data should not be taken as the official PPG system until a version number is assigned**.

 ## Contributing